bpcvdhelm/Kubespray-4RPI4/README.md

 # Kubespray-4RPI4

 ## Summary
 When you follow the instructions you will end up with a 4 node Kubernetes cluster running on 4 Raspberry Pi's.
-Within that Kubernetes cluster a 3 node Elasticsearch cluster plus one Kibana and will be deployed.
-All Raspberry Pi's will contain Filebeat and Metricbeat reporting to the Elasticsearch cluster within Kubernetes.
-On top there will be a metricbeat running in the cluster reporting all cluster performances.
+Within that Kubernetes cluster ECK will be deployed.
+ECK will hold a 3 node Elasticsearch cluster plus Kibana, File- and Metricbeat.
+So within Kibana you can see all performance of Kubernetes itself and the underlaying Raspberry Pi's.
-The Kubernetes dashboard will be accessable via port 30001 on each Raspberry Pi.
-Elasticsearch will be reachable on port 30002 and Kibana on 30003.
-So you don't have to fiddle with kubectl proxy or port-forward.
+The Kubernetes dashboard will be accessable via https://node1.local:30001.
+You can fetch the token with command token.sh.
+Elasticsearch will be reachable via https://node1:30002 and Kibana can be reached via https://node1.local:30003.
+Use the user elastic to authenticate to Elastic.
+Use elasticpwd.sh to fetch the password.
+You don't have to fiddle with kubectl proxy or port-forward.

 ## Hardware
 I've purchased 4 Raspberry Pi4 machines with 8Gb memory plus a TP-LINK LS1005G including cables.
 When I look at the Metricbeat dashboards, also the 4Gb memory Raspberry Pi's should work.
 Power is coming from "old" Rapsberry Pi3 power supplies, so I also purchased USB Micro-B to USB-C adapters.